hppavilion1/WalScript-Alpha/README.md

-bool}name}value}             // Declares or sets a boolean to value (value can be 1,0,or t. t toggles the boolean.) input}name}message}          // Get input from prompt message and set variable or bool name to evaluated response rinput}var}message}          // Get input from prompt message and set var to unevaluated response (based on python's raw_input() hold}                        // Just waits for the user to hit enter if}bool}                     // Executes all following statemenst down to endif}, provided bool is true endif}                       // Closes an if statement while}bool}                  // Executes all following statements down to endwhile}, as long as bool is true
+bool}name}value}             // Declares or sets a boolean to value (value can be 1,0,or t. t toggles the boolean.) input}name}message}          // Get input from prompt message and set variable or bool name to evaluated response rinput}var}message}          // Get input from prompt message and set var to unevaluated response (based on python's raw_input() hold}                        // Just waits for the user to hit enter- if}bool}                     // Executes all following statemenst down to endif}, provided bool is true endif}                       // Closes an if statement while}bool}                  // Executes all following statements down to endwhile}, as long as bool is true